fenolftalein-mamir/tablewalk/README.md

 *From [Boardwalk](https://github.com/zhuowei/Boardwalk)'s ashes and [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)'s work, using [Amethyst](https://github.com/AngelAuraMC/Amethyst-Android) as base, presenting tablewalk!*

-tablewalk is an app to run the block game on your Android device, built with performance in mind.
+tablewalk is an app to run the block game on your Android device, built with extra patches.

 ## things